ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 #### `getSettingsSchema()`

-This method retrieves via Public API a schema for the Field Type settings.
+This method retrieves via public PHP API a schema for the Field Type settings.
 A typical setting would be e.g. default value.
 The settings structure defined by this schema is stored in the `FieldDefinition`.
 Since it is not possible to define a generic format for such a schema, the Field Type is free to return any serializable data structure from this method.

 #### `getValidatorConfigurationSchema()`